 identifying and providing appropriate resources and training to assist educators, staff, contractors, visitors, volunteers and students to implement this policy

 keeping up to date and complying with any relevant changes in legislation and practices in relation to this policy.

+During a pandemic:

+The Nominated Supervisor is responsible for:

+complying with any additional control measures or risk assessments that are required as a result of a pandemic.

+taking all reasonable and practicable actions required to ensure that there is no increase in risk to the health and safety of themselves or others.

 Certified Supervisors and other educators/staff are responsible for: